-This is in continuation of my earlier blog .
+This is in continuation of Arduino Uno an Engineering Approach .
 Please go through that first to understand the background.
 We will validate the ATmega328P concepts with practical approach.
-You will realized this only after reading till end or watching this YouTube video.

 Looks complex, Lets try to divide this to several tasks and focus on one at a time.